-13. What are my career prospects with a chemistry major?
+1. What are my career prospects with a chemistry degree?

-Over the past years, more than 80% of chemistry graduates find employment within six months of graduation in many chemical-related companies as well as in other industries.
+Chemistry graduates have good employment prospects in many chemical-related companies as well as in other industries.
 A wide variety of positions is open to our graduates.
-They can work as an analytical chemist, quality assurance chemist, forensic scientist, crime scene specialist, research and development (R&D) scientist, compliance specialist, patent scientist, health and safety officer, educator, and even as a food and flavour scientist, medical technologist and financial manager.
+They can work as an analytical chemist, quality assurance chemist, forensic scientist, crime scene specialist, research and development (R&D) scientist, compliance specialist, patent scientist, health and safety officer, educator and even as a food and flavour scientist, medical technologist and financial manager.